How Much Does a New Roof Cost?Published on Monday June 18, 2018

 The fact is, roofs don’t really have price tags dangling off of them.
 So, how do you know how much a new roof costs?
 There are quite a few factors to consider.
-As the mid-Atlantic’s leading Roofing company, we’ve got answers that can help you budget your roof replacement.
+As the East Coast’s leading Roofing company, we’ve got answers that can help you budget your roof replacement.

 First, it helps to understand the various parts that make up your whole roof.

 Understanding your roof system

 A roof is made up of several layers that work together as a system to protect your home.
 Proper installation of each component protects the roof, attic, walls, and foundation from wind, rain, ice, heat, and humidity.